-If you have questions about this concentration contact Professor Wil Gorr (gorr@cmu.edu ).
+If you have questions about this concentration contact Karen Clay (kclay@andrew.cmu.edu).

-Foundation courses in the concentration are 90-798 Environmental Policy & Planning, which provides a broad survey of the area; 90-768 Energy and the Environment, which covers the economics of regulation; and either 90-803 Energy Policy or 90-828 Economics of Global Warming, which address primary drivers of pollution.
+Foundation courses in the concentration provides a broad survey of the area; which covers the economics of regulation; and or, which address primary drivers of pollution.
 Population growth, urbanization, and energy use are primary drivers of environmental pollution so policy makers need a grounding in these areas.
 Global warming occupies center stage and sustainability is critical.
 Of course, there is a technical side to the environmental area, so students benefit by taking at least one course with engineers.